AS FAR (women)

-The club has won the Moroccan Women's Championship on a record 9 times.
+The club has won the Moroccan Women's Championship on a record 12 times.
 The club is affiliated to men's team of AS FAR who have been playing in the Botola since its inception in 1958–1959.

-In domestic football, the club has won 17 trophies; 9 Moroccan Women's Championship titles, 8 Moroccan Women Throne Cup.
-In international competitions, Asfar have won 1 trophy; 1 CAF Women's Champions League title.
+In domestic football, the club has won 24 trophies; 12 Moroccan Women's Championship titles, 12 Moroccan Women Throne Cup.
+In continental competitions, Asfar have won 3 trophies; 1 CAF Women's Champions League title, 3 UNAF Women's Champions League.

 History

 The team won the national league in 2021.
 Afterwards they won the UNAF zonal qualifier which qualified them to the inaugural 2021 CAF Women's Champions League.

 In the 2021 CAF Women's Champions League, ASFAR qualified to the knockout stages after finishing second in the group stages winning against Rivers Angels, drawing against Mamelodi Sundowns and losing against Vihiga Queens.
-They lost 2-1 to Hasaacas Ladies in the semi-final.
-On November 18, Asfar clinched the third place by beating Malabo Kings 3–1.
+They lost 2–1 to Hasaacas Ladies in the semi-final.
+On 18 November, Asfar clinched the third place by beating Malabo Kings 3–1.

 In 11 May 2022, ASFAR won their tenth National Championship title.

 In the next edition of the Women's Champions League, ASFAR qualified to the knockout stages after finishing top in the group stages winning all three matches.
 They defeated Bayelsa Queens in the semi-final, to make their first appearance in the Champions League final.
-On 13 November 2022, Asfar won their first African cup after defeating Mamelodi Sundowns 4-0 in the 2022 CAF Women's Champions League Final.
+On 13 November 2022, Asfar won their first African cup after defeating Mamelodi Sundowns 4–0 in the 2022 CAF Women's Champions League Final.
 After winning their continental trophy, King Mohammed VI congratulated them for their heroic performance in becoming the first Moroccan and first North African team to win the Women's champions league.
-After their asthonishing performance, ASFAR has been named the second-best women’s club in Africa for the year 2022 by IFFHS, after receiving a total of 152 points, while first-place holders South Africa’s Mamelodi Sundowns Ladies claimed 174 points.
+After their asthonishing performance, ASFAR has been named the second-best women's club in Africa for the year 2022 by IFFHS, after receiving a total of 152 points, while first-place holders South Africa's Mamelodi Sundowns Ladies claimed 174 points.
+On 1 April 2023, Asfar defeated Sporting Casablanca 5–0 to win their 9th throne cup.
+They went on to win the 2023 league.
+On 3 October 2023, Asfar defeated USS Berkane 8–0 to win their 10th throne cup.
+On 14 November 2023, Asfar was nominated for the 2023 Best African Club of the Year by CAF.